Google Sabotage: There is No Such Thing as Negative SEO.April 8, 2015

 There is no such thing as negative SEO like there is no hot ice or dry water.
 True, you can sabotage competing sites in Google in manifold ways but false, you can’t negatively optimise for search engines.

 Either you optimise and improve or you don’t.
 You can’t improve negatively.
 So why are SEO experts using such a paradox (in linguistics it’s called an oxymoron)?
 Well, most of us also say “unnatural links” as if natural links would grow on trees organically.

 “Negative SEO” had its 15 minutes of fame in 2007

 True, the term “negative SEO” seems to exist at least since 2007 when Forbes wrote about it in an article called – understandably – The Saboteurs of Search.
 So unlike the other paradox term that is used to demean SEO and is commonly used by Google – “unnatural links” – this term seems to be an invention of some self-proclaimed SEOs.

 I have never heard of them despite a decade of reading about SEO other than in that article.
 Remember that our industry has no rules on using the term.
 Everybody can say s/he’s an SEO and nobody can prevent them from doing so.

 Barry Schwartz confirmed the existence of the term a day later on Search Engine Land.
 He was still using quotation marks to distance himself from the term “negative SEO” though.

 You won’t believe what happened next!
 Well, what happened?
 Almost nothing.
 Most people forgot about it.
 Google bowling has been mentioned ever since here and there but nobody really cared.
 Why?
 It was marginal at best.
-Also it was much easier to truly optimize sites and build links instead of trying to hurt your competition on Google.
+Also it was much easier to truly optimise sites and build links instead of trying to hurt your competition on Google.